The Exam Structure

 When you read, you’ll visualize the sounds you hear in written form, especially if you’re a visual learner like me.

-How will this fit into your CILS B1 Cittadinanza preparation?
+How will this fit into your CILS B1 for Citizenship preparation?

 It all comes down to your Italian level.
-If you’re an intermediate learner who thinks your listening skills are stuck at a beginner level, make a commitment to listen to one short storybook a week, or listen to a podcast episode every second day and you’ll notice your listening skills improve by leaps and bounds without even realizing it.
+If you’re an intermediate learner who believes your listening skills are stuck at a beginner level, make a commitment to prioritize listening in your daily study plan.
+If you concentrate on listening, for example, by listening to chapters of short story books and reading the transcripts, you’ll notice your listening skills improve significantly without even realizing it.
 Don’t spread yourself too thin by juggling too many resources.
 Choose one and stick to it until you see progress.